Belief in free will is not inferior to rationalist or materialist explanations of reality; the same for reading mythology.

 Those who believe in a causal universe argue that everything has a cause and there cannot be an action, effect, without a cause; that is, we are compelled to critical theory.
 All choice comes from the circumstances prior to the choice, perhaps against the limitations of one’s thrown circumstances, from education and upbringing, our past, preferences.
 Therefore, every action can be reduced fundamentally to chemical impulses, and what comes to matter to us is determined long before we have the cognitive ability to make choices.
 Odysseus’ eventual arrival home does not involve free will or uncertainty.

 In refutation, let us simply reduce the scope and define free will as the agency to act in a way that strengthens or weakens the agent's priors.
 By this logic, Odysseus’ suffering is not just a neural pattern; rather, what yearning means to him is meaningful to him at an emergent level: the level of his person.
 Odysseus fells timber and creates the astrolabe to depart Calypso’s island because he wants to, whether or not his decision was predetermined by the gods or evolutionary biology.
-Then, the first first leap of faith is to notice that his action does not make it any less of his own decision, of which he is the agent, and for which he takes responsibility.
+Then, the first leap of faith is to notice that his action does not make it any less of his own decision, of which he is the agent, and for which he takes responsibility.
 In this sense, his action is authentically his and meaningful because it is in accordance with his deeply held values.